supabase/supabase/supabase/functions/send-sms/README.md

 # Supabase Send SMS Auth Hook

-Use this edge function in an Auth Hook with the Send SMS Extension Point.
-In this example, we use the hook to send a message with an [AppHash](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string) via Twilio Programmable Messaging.
-The App Hash allows for autofill of OTP codes in an Android Application without having to exit the application to check SMS messages.
+Use this Hook to send a message with an [AppHash](https://developers.google.com/identity/sms-retriever/verify#computing_your_apps_hash_string) via Twilio Programmable Messaging.
+The App Hash identifies a mobile application and is embedded it an SMS to allow an Android application to determine that the message was intended for the Application.
+In turn, this allows for the App to fetch specific information, such as OTP codes, to perform autofill so that the user does not have to exit the application to retrieve information from a message.

 ## Configuration

-Copy this folder to your CLI project.
+Copy this folder to the functions directory of your CLI project.
 In this case, my folder is located at `~/Desktop/auth_hooks/` so I will run:

 ```bash
 cp -r ../send_sms/ ~/Desktop/auth_hooks/supabase/functions/send_sms/`